overminder/kitchen-sink/plt-and-algo/incremental-tc/BENCH.md

 actual recursive bindings inside a module)

 But what about recursive bindings?
 Let's say each SCC has 1-9 mutually recursive bindings.
-And we have 1/3 imports, 1/3 non-rec defs, and 1/3 rec defs.
+And we have 1/3 imports, 1/3 non-rec defs, and 1/3 rec defs (we will continue to use this setting until explicitly saying otherwise)

 ### Large files
 10k decls total, 5 files: 0.30s